SimDeveloper-cripto/amd_gpu_monitor/README.md

 A professional, lightweight, and dependency-free terminal user interface (TUI) for monitoring AMD graphics cards on Linux.
 It reads directly from `sysfs`, requiring no complex driver libraries.

-TODO
-- **Detailed View**: Inspect PCIe link speed, driver version, and all sensor inputs.
-[Not implemented]

 ## Features

 -   **Real-time Dashboard**: Monitor Temp, Load, VRAM, Power, Fan, and Clocks.